evgenymun/wake_word_detection/README.md

 # Wake word detection

 Wake word is the phrase that normally consists of two or more words.
 It is used to engage always listening AI into a full power processing.
-Some of the well know wake words are ‘OK Google’, ‘Hey Alexa’ or ‘Hey Siri’ and now 'Hey Fourth Brain'.
+Some of the well know wake words are ‘OK Google’, ‘Hey Alexa’ or ‘Hey Siri’.

 There are few open source toolkits available that can be used to build Wake Word Detection System.

 In this project we will design a machine learning model to wake from a custom wake word like ‘Hey Fourth Brain’

 ### Data preparation
-We used MCV corpus 8 en https://commonvoice.mozilla.org/en/datasets - 70Gb, 80K voices, MP3 data as a source for positive (hey, fourth & brain) and negative wav files.
+* We used MCV corpus 8 en https://commonvoice.mozilla.org/en/datasets - 70Gb, 80K voices, MP3 data as a source for positive (hey, fourth & brain) and negative wav files.
-Used MFA to create timestamps for each of the MP3 files, needed to extract the wake words from the audio files later To address imbalanced data we used google cloud api to generate additional positive wav files Recorded 200 hundred short audio files with background noise Final positive data had about 5K audio files
+* Used MFA to create timestamps for each of the MP3 files, needed to extract the wake words from the audio files later To address imbalanced data we used google cloud api to generate additional positive wav files Recorded 200 hundred short audio files with background noise Final positive data had about 5K audio files